 Honorable Mention - Killing of Two NYPD Officers in Retaliation of Ferguson/EricGarner, NFL Handling of Ray Rice Domestic Abuse Situation, Paul George Freak Leg Injury, and the State of New Jersey granting judgment in favor of Caitlyn Ricci (lawsuit against parents forcing them to pay for college education).

 "Welcome to the Scene" Award of the Year: Legalization of Marijuana

-After the ice was broken in Colorado and Washington with legalized recreation use of marijuana, plenty of states are now revisiting their laws, especially when considering the lucrative choice it has been for the two states.
-The agenda is picking up steam, and has become the hottest topic on the state level, replacing same-sex marriage.
+After the ice was broken in Colorado and Washington with legalized recreational use of marijuana, plenty of states is now revisiting their laws, especially when considering the lucrative choice it has been for the two states.
+The agenda is picking up steam and has become the hottest topic on the state level, replacing same-sex marriage.